 Ah, it feels so good to be back in cold weather.
 I’m bundled up and sitting on the rail of Isbjörn..
 My entire body covered in layers upon layers and my face tucked away from the biting wind.
 My hair peeks out and flutters against my glasses, their polarization dramatizing the already extremely dramatic environment which lay before me.
 I close my eyes and let the never setting sun warm me, or at least trick me into thinking so.
 They flick back open and focus on the foggy clouds which are water falling over the ancient snow covered peaks.
 It as if they yearn to blanket the mountains which lie permanently frozen.
 The entire scene feels like one vast canvas, on which mother nature experimented with patterns and textures of an ice cool pallet.

 It’s been six days since arriving inside the Arctic Circle, but it’s still hard to comprehend that we are actually here.
 Sailing in the cold is exhausting, a similar feeling to the one I have after surfacing from a scuba dive.
 When my body has been in survival mode for an extended period, matched with extreme wonder and awe.
 Because people weren’t really built to be underwater or in the Arctic.
 Yes- we have done it, but not without the help of the animal skins of the past or the technological clothing of today.
 Our modern weather forecasting, accurately detailed charts, and trusty radar allow us to understand and predict the world in a way we could not do solo.
 So it does feels slightly absurd to be up here, to be sailing around the glaciers of Svalbard.
 But, as unnatural as it is, it also feels very human.
 Because as a species, this is what humans do.
 They seek to bend the constraints that nature has over us.
 They strive to push it further- into outer space, to the depths of the ocean and the poles of our world.
 Faster, smarter, smaller, more efficient with each expedition.
+Even exploring our own fascinating minds is something that humans are always attempting, through altered states of consciousness, ego death, psychedelic expansion, meditation, so on and so forth.
+We as a species have always had the tendency to seek the unknown, explore the unexplored.
 So all I can do is smile, because in this moment I feel proud to be human.

 My mind drifts back to the afternoon we just spent with a herd of Walrus on the beach.
 Some local sailors had told us about a resident “huddle” that lived around the Poolepynten headland on the Eastern coast of the Forlandet National Park.
 The Isbjörn crew had already seen some in the Southern part of Svalbard prior to our arrival, but it would be the Delos Crews first encounter with these gargantuan creatures.
 We had been warned to be cautious of them in the water, as a territorial male was more than capable of popping a rubber dinghy with their meter long tusks.
 So, we approached attentively and made our way around a group of four mingling in the water just off shore.